theJils/SQL/README.md

 # SQL
-This repository contains a collection of SQL queries that I wrote to interview tasks.
+This repository contains a collection of SQL queries that I wrote.
 Each query is accompanied by a brief description of what it does.

-How to Use This Repository
-To use this repository, simply download the SQL files to your local computer and open them in a SQL editor.
-You can then run the queries against your own database or against a public database.